dhirajjadhao/Newly/README.md

 $ gem install cocoapods
 ```

-> CocoaPods 1.1.0+ is required to build Newly 0.2.0.
+> CocoaPods 1.1.0+ is required to build Newly.

 To integrate Newly into your Xcode project using CocoaPods, specify it in your `Podfile`: